samsarone/docs/docs/api.md

 ## Webhook Usage

-If you supply a `webhookUrl` in the request body (`/create_narrative` or `/create_movie`), the server may send asynchronous callbacks (HTTP POST) to that URL with status updates.
+If you supply a `webhookUrl` in the request body ( `/create_movie`), the server may send asynchronous callbacks (HTTP POST) to that URL with status updates.
 The exact payload of these callbacks is determined by your system’s implementation, but typically includes:

 - `request_id` (for correlating to your original request)
 - `status`